charmed-kubernetes/kubernetes-docs/pages/k8s/quickstart.md

 As mentioned previously, a Juju controller is a cloud instance which Juju uses to monitor and manage any other nodes and applications it deploys across any number of different models.
 You will typically only need one Juju controller per cloud, and you will be able to deploy multiple separate models containing additional Kubernetes clusters or other big software applications.

-Once the controller has been created, Juju will then create a model and instances within that model to contain the applications which make up the **Canonical Distribution of Kubernetes**.
+Once the controller has been created, Juju will then create a model and instances within that model to contain the applications which make up the **Charmed Distribution of Kubernetes**.
 For a few minutes, **conjure-up** will display a status screen, reporting on the progress of the install.
 You will see the individual status messages change as the instances are created, software is installed on them, and then this software is configured to work with the other elements of the deployment.

 ![conjure-up controller menu](https://assets.ubuntu.com/v1/92511391-CDK-waiting.png)